Cross-collaborative agile UX/UI Research and Design

 Firsthand UX Difficulties

-Before beginning this project, I failed to register for an acro yoga dance lift workshop due to a lack of password recovery.
-Seeing a customer drop-off point prevent a sale, I brought it to the attention of an acro yoga partner who co-owns Laché.
-He helped me sign up, and I offered to address usability issues with responsive web re-design- a win/win!
+Before beginning this project, I failed to register for an acroyoga dance lift workshop due to a lack of password recovery.
+Seeing a customer drop-off point prevent a sale, I brought it to the attention of an acroyoga partner who co-owns Laché.
+He helped me sign up, and I offered to address usability issues with a responsive web redesign —a win-win!

 - Usability issues like error prevention and recovery